How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life

 Prioritize Travel

-Make travel your priority.
+The first step is to make travel your priority.
 Prioritization helps in the planning process.
-You’ll need to prioritize both your time and your money to reach your travel goals.
+You’ll need to prioritize your time and money to reach your travel goals.

 If travel is your priority, but you think you can’t afford it, try this.
-Write down your expenses for a week and see where your money is going.
-Then decide, is it more important to spend $5 on a daily Starbucks’ venti full-fat pumpkin spice latte or is it a higher priority to use that week’s $35 from Starbucks to take a whale watching tour on your next vacation.
+Write down your weekly expenses and see where your money is going.
+Then, is it more important to spend $5 on a daily Starbucks venti full-fat pumpkin spice latte, or is it a higher priority to use that same amount of money from the week’s $35 spent at Starbucks to take a whale-watching tour on your next vacation.

 You’re prioritizing your vacation days for travel.
 First, realize no time will be perfect, so settle for a time you can make work.
-Ask yourself what you can miss at work and on your social calendar?
-Undoubtedly you will miss something, so you need to figure out what your priorities are and what you are willing to lose in exchange for what you will gain on that fun-filled trip.
+Ask yourself what you can miss at work and on your social calendar.
+Undoubtedly, you will miss something, so you need to figure out your priorities and what you are willing to lose in exchange for what you will gain on that fun-filled, perfect vacation.

-Using your vacation days for travel doesn’t mean you can’t just take a day off when you need it.
+Using your vacation days for travel doesn’t mean you can’t just take a day off when needed.
+You don’t always need a long time.
 If you need a day off, take a one-day vacation or a day trip.
-Just because a destination is near, doesn’t make it any less of a getaway.
+Just because a destination is near doesn’t make it any less of a getaway.

 View of Put-in-Bay, Ohio from the Perry’s Victory and International Peace Memorial